How we work

 – Scoping.
 Members convene to discuss the objectives, the scope and the format/agenda.

 – Preparation.
 Research support is secured, good framing of the issue is ensured, content is developed and stakeholders are mapped.
 Leaders of key stakeholders are identified and invited.

 – Dialogue.
 A carefully crafted stakeholder dialogue process leads to an outcome that meets the expectations of the participating stakeholders.
 The dialogue combines individual work with group work.

 – Outcome.
 The team synthesizes the results in a report.
 The participants decide what to do with the results.

 Politicians are on a short term leash.
 They face the next election.
 Yet inverting climate change for example is a long term gain with short term pains.
 Leaders risk being thrown out if they choose the long term.
 Is sustainability compatible with prosperity and democracy?

 While sanctions can be an effective tool, their overuse and the lack of multilateral support often undermine their objectives.
 More than ever sanctions are being used as a tool to deter or punish.
 How can sanctions work while limiting collatoral damage?

 Reimagining Global Leadership

-The outcome of this dialogue was a plan to bring leaders of civil society, government and business together to solve global problems.
+The outcome of our founding meeting in Tarragona, Spain was a plan to bring leaders of civil society, government and business together to solve global problems.